ArtusIndus/arduino-mouse-trap/README.md

    - Triggers the servo (trap closes)
    - Turns off the LED
    - Calculates runtime
-   - Stores time in EEPROM
+   - Stores the time in EEPROM

 ---